PIMFA Women’s Symposium 2026

 Discussion: What does a balanced portfolio look like in 2026?

-In this lively discussion, four of our stream sponsors will join forces to discuss the nuts and bolts of investment practice, and what their perspectives on effective balance for portfolios in 2026.
+In this lively discussion, three of our stream sponsors will join forces to discuss the nuts and bolts of investment practice, and what their perspectives on effective balance for portfolios in 2026.

 Expect lively debate, sage opinions and a few laughs along the way.